Set up environments to run continuous test tasks with your build tasks

 Define a list of machines to run your app and tests

-As an alternative, you can use:
+As an alternative, consider:

 A comma-delimited list of machine IP addresses or fully-qualified domain names (FQDNs), together with any port information, in all your build or release definitions.
 For example: